 Free To Live is a non-profit sanctuary for stray, abandoned and mistreated dogs and cats.
 It is the largest no-kill sanctuary in Oklahoma.
-Nearly 70 animals are adopted out to loving homes each year.
+Nearly 100 animals are adopted out to loving homes each year.
 At the sanctuary, animals that are not adopted live out their lives with healthy food, shelter and medical care.
-Euthanasia is not practiced.

 Free To Live began as a dream of Bill and his late wife Pat Larson.
 In 1982, the Edmond couple purchased 20 acres of land north of Edmond and began construction.
 The Larsons and a handful of dedicated volunteers did much of the work.
 On August 7, 1984, Free To Live opened its doors and the Larsons’ dream became a reality.